Texas Man Finally Arrested Over Murder of Moroccan Driver

 On Friday morning, Terry Turner, a 65-year-old man who police say shot and killed 31-year-old Adil Dghoughi on Oct.
-11 in Martindale, Texas, was arrested for alleged murder.
+11 in Martindale, Texas, was arrested and charged with murder.

 As The Daily Beast previously reported, Turner shot Dghoughi, a Muslim, Morrocan native who had been in the U.S. for just over a decade, after confronting his allegedly “suspicious” car parked outside his driveway on Oct.
 11, according to the Caldwell County Sheriff’s Office.